Lankudai/lankudai-1st-phase-assesment-simplilearn-/README.md

 - Delete a user specified file from the existing directory list
 - Search a user specified file from the main directory
 - Option to Close the application.

+# SOFTWARE USED:
+- Eclipse IDE
+- Git GUI

+# SPRINT PLANNING:

+# SETUP:
+ RUN THIS JAVA PROJECT
+ MAIN(), method can be found undere Src